flecoqui/Windows10/Samples/SpeechToTextUWPSampleApp/README.md

 ![](https://raw.githubusercontent.com/flecoqui/Windows10/master/Samples/SpeechToTextUWPSampleApp/Docs/stoprecordinginfile.png)

 And then select the WAV file where you want to store the recording.
-The path of the WAV file is displayed in the Edit box "Path" to select a WAV file.
+The path of the WAV file is automatically copied in the Edit box "Path" used to select a WAV file.

 ![](https://raw.githubusercontent.com/flecoqui/Windows10/master/Samples/SpeechToTextUWPSampleApp/Docs/path.png)